 Other than the hair follicle and its surrounding dermal sheath there are no additional entities that comprise the structure of a hair follicle.
 There are, however, other structures associated with the hair follicle.
 The sebaceous gland is located in the middle third of the hair shaft.
 It empties into the follicular canal.
 The hair follicle is fed by a blood supply from above and below.
 The nerve endings to a hair shaft are reported to surround the entire hair follicle.
 Both the blood and nerve supply are cut regardless of whether a strip, Follicular Isolation Technique (FIT/CIT®) or Follicular Unit Extraction (FUE) are excised from the donor region.

 The hair shaft is composed of three parts.
-The first two parts, the infundibulum and the isthmus (figure 3.) are located in the dermis and epidermis.
+In the first two parts, the infundibulum and the isthmus (figure 3.) are located in the dermis and epidermis.
 The lower 1/3rd lies predominantly in the subcutaneous fat.
-You see that the upper 2/3rd contain the sebaceous gland, and the attachment of the arrector pili muscle.
+You see that the upper 2/3rd contain the sebaceous gland and the attachment of the arrector pili muscle.
 The lower 1/3rd contains no other structures other than structures related to the hair shaft itself.
 The lower 1/3 rd does comprise parts of the dermal sheath, the hair matrix or bulb, and the Arao Perkins Body, but no other associated structures.
 The lower 1/3rd is surrounded by adipose tissue.
-Adipose is not necessary for the survival or well being of a hiar follicle though many noteworthy, yet misguided, hair restoration physicians would have you believe otherwise.
+Adipose is not necessary for the survival or well being of a hair follicle though many noteworthy, yet misguided, hair restoration physicians would have you believe otherwise.
 We have found it possible to easily remove the surrounding epidermis, arrector pili muscle, sebaceous gland, and dermis from the hair structures internal and inclusive of the follicular sheath (figure 4.).
 We find it even easier to separate the lower 1/3rd structures of the hair follicle external to the outer root sheath from the surrounding external subcutaneous fat.
 We have even found it possible to dissect the external root sheath away from the surrounding external dermal structures after tension depilation (removal of the hair shaft through upward tension).

 Many studies have attempted to prove that larger, beefier, grafts yield more hair.
 These studies thrive on the argument that you cannot always see the hairs.
 Any invisible hair structures will be present in the dermis or upper 2/3rds of the hair shaft rather than the lower 1/3rd of the hair shaft.
 Therefore, it is imperative that the upper 2/3rd be transplanted except on the hairline where additional hair potential cells are not desired (no one wants two hair or more than two hair grafts on their hairlines unless they desire to risk unnatural results).
 All exodus hairs, telogen hairs, and early anagen hairs are located in the upper dermis.
 The confines of the follicular group are maintained in the Follicular Isolation Technique (FIT/CIT®) or Follicular Unit Extraction (FUE).
-Therefore, all the structures containing potential hair bearing cells are extracted intact in Follicular Isolation Technique (FIT/CIT®) or Follicular Unit Extraction (FUE).
-Most of the argument surrounding "chubby" grafts implies that surrounding hoards of adipose are necessary to hair survival.
+Therefore, all the structures containing potential hair bearing cells are extracted intact in the Follicular Isolation Technique (FIT/CIT®) or Follicular Unit Extraction (FUE).
+Most of the argument surrounding "chubby" grafts implies that surrounding hoards of adipose are necessary for hair survival.
 This simply is not true.
 Dermal structures beyond 0.75 mm from the center of the average follicular group or follicular unit are similarly unnecessary to the survival of all hairs.
 Thus, even this argument for "chubby" grafts is fiction.
 The simple truth is that all physicians who have done "chubby" graft hair count studies relied on non-physician laymen to compose their data.
 The results are simply not reliable.
 Counting hairs is a painstaking job.
-No physician should rely on a anyone to count hairs unless they possess the utmost degree of skill and compulsion.
+No physician should rely on anyone to count hairs unless they possess the utmost degree of skill and compulsion.
 In fact, counting hairs is something so difficult that it surely is not something you will ever look forward to.

 The simple fact is that Follicular Isolation Technique (FIT/CIT®) or Follicular Unit Extraction (FUE) does not impair hair survival or potential yield.
 If anything, it improves hair survival and yield through many processes that will be elaborated in detail in subsequent chapters.
-These include inclusion of all surrounding stroma and important hair structures, limitation of time our of body, minimization of graft cutting or dissection by non-physician laymen, limitation of exposure to massive quantities of free radicals, and ischemia reperfusion injury in the recipient area secondary to free radical exposure.
+These include the inclusion of all surrounding stroma and important hair structures, limitation of time our of body, minimization of graft cutting or dissection by non-physician laymen, limitation of exposure to massive quantities of free radicals, and ischemia-reperfusion injury in the recipient area secondary to free radical exposure.
 These factors most likely will improve yield and minimize shock loss.
 By reducing these effects, Follicular Isolation Technique (FIT/CIT®) or Follicular Unit Extraction (FUE) offers significant overall advantages to strip harvesting where it counts most - the total amount of hair on top of you head.

 The indications for the Cole Isolation Technique (CIT®) or Follicular Unit Extraction (FUE) are extensive.
 We will list them first and subsequently discuss each in detail.